thomasfitz24/HTML-Milestone-Project1/README.md

 ---

 ## Overview
-This project is a responsive, accessible, and visually elegant website for Loom & Light, a boutique interior design studio specializing in curated home décor essentials.
+This project is a responsive, accessible, and visually elegant website for Loom & Light, a boutique interior-design studio specializing in curated home decor essentials.
 The site includes the homepage, about, products, contact, and thank you pages.
 It features rich styling, accessibility considerations, and full cross-device responsiveness.

 The idea for this project stems from my background in SEO and several months of experience building websites for clients.
 I wanted to create a polished, professional site for myself that showcases my skills and design sensibilities.